-Since data is now stored digitally by companies, the possibility of data breaches is becoming more and more imminent.
-The aftermath of data breach may be catastrophic, including financial losses, damage to the brand reputation, and legal responsibilities.
+Since companies now store data digitally, the possibility of data breaches is becoming increasingly imminent.
+The aftermath of a data breach may be catastrophic, including financial losses, damage to brand reputation, and legal responsibilities.

-Businesses should comply with the security regulations to be able to protect them and their customers.
+Businesses should comply with the security regulations to protect themselves and their customers.

-This blog post will be about the role of security compliance and give practical advice on how to attain it.
+This blog post will discuss the role of security compliance and provide practical advice on how to attain it.

 What is Security Compliance?

-Compliance means to take the actions that will make an organization follow the rules that are established by a third party, such as ISO, NIST or federal laws, like the Sarbanes Oxley Act.
+Compliance means taking actions to ensure an organization follows rules established by a third party, such as ISO, NIST, or federal laws, like the Sarbanes Oxley Act.

 Why Security Compliance is Vital?

-IT security compliance is one of the main factors that affect an organization’s capability to safeguard data, guard against financial penalties, build trust among customers, and develop a security culture.
+IT security compliance is one of the main factors affecting an organization’s capability to safeguard data, guard against financial penalties, build customer trust, and develop a security culture.

-The report from the IBM Security’s Cost of a Data Breach Report 2022 states that compliance serves as a major component in the cost of data breaches.
-Compliance failures that resulted in companies having high levels of data breach cost an average of USD 2.
-26 million more than organizations which were not in compliance.
+The report from IBM Security’s Cost of a Data Breach Report 2022 states that compliance is a major component in the cost of data breaches.
+Compliance failures that resulted in companies having high levels of data breaches cost an average of USD 2.
+26 million more than organizations that were not in compliance.
 The average cost of data breaches where compliance failure was at high levels was USD 5.
 57 million.

-For instance, such leaks of Personally Identifiable Information (PII), Protected Health Information (PHI), or financial data can lead to the ruin of companies’ reputation and result in financial losses.
+For instance, leaks of Personally Identifiable Information (PII), Protected Health Information (PHI), or financial data can ruin companies’ reputations and result in financial losses.
 Compliance with regulatory standards and data security (CIA) should be the top consideration for organizations.

 How to Reach IT Security Compliance?